argonavis-labs/candidate-screener/prompt-versions/prompt_v7.md

 Score 4: Strong
 - Harmonious palette with controlled accents; link/CTA system clearly defined or convincingly implied by consistent usage.
 - Neutrals intentionally tuned (off‑black/off‑white) supporting readability and hierarchy; gradients/illustrations sit comfortably within the system.
-- Elevated basics acceptable: a conservative or “web‑native” blue can qualify for 4 when the hue or underline is tuned and used consistently, and when mats, borders, and greys are tuned and unify colorful content.
+- Elevated basics acceptable: conservative blue accent can qualify for 4 when mats, borders, and greys are tuned and unify colorful content.
 - Minor issues only (one accent slightly hot; a single mismatched gradient; a footer a bit heavy but close; limited state evidence).

 Score 3: Competent baseline (default)